nishita-kadian/GG-Assignment/README.md

      ```
      a.
 Method: POST
      b.
 Endpoint: /show_events
      c.
-Description: Retrieves events occurring within the next 14 days from the specified date, sorted by date, with pagination.
+Description: Retrieves events occurring within the next 14 days from the specified date, sorted by date and time, with pagination.
      d.
 Request Parameters:
           - latitude: Float (latitude coordinate of the user's location).
           - longitude: Float (longitude coordinate of the user's location).